TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 This section contains a general overview of topics that you will learn in this lesson.

 * How React projects can be created.
-* Why to use premade tools for creating React projects.
 * How to use Create React App.
 * How to format the code in React projects.
 * What are React Developer Tools.